 The district-wide financial statements (i.e., the statement of net position and the statement of activities) report information on all of the non-fiduciary activities of the primary government.
-For the most part, the effect of interfund activity has been removed from these statements.
 Governmental activities, which normally are supported by taxes and intergovernmental revenues, are reported separately from business-type activities, which rely to a significant extent on fees and charges for support.
 All the district's government-wide activities are considered governmental activities.